 Wildflowers

 It’s a blessing.
-That’s all it is.
-Three minutes of someone telling you it’s okay to leave.
+Three minutes of someone telling you it’s okay to leave, and Tom Petty put it first, before anything else on the record.

-“Wildflowers” opens the album of the same name with one of the simplest, most profound statements Petty ever made.
+“Wildflowers” opens the album of the same name.
+There’s no narrative in it, no character, no study of anybody.
 You belong among the wildflowers.
 You belong in a boat out at sea.
 You belong wherever you feel free.
+It’s just permission, the kind most of us spend our whole lives waiting to receive, and it arrives in the plainest words a man could pick.

-The production is as spare as the sentiment.
-Acoustic guitar, gentle drums, Petty’s voice intimate and close.
-Rick Rubin produced the album during his period of returning rock legends to their essentials, stripping away the layers to find what was always underneath.
-In Petty’s case, what was underneath was kindness.
+The production matches the words.
+Acoustic guitar, gentle drums, his voice intimate and close.
+Rick Rubin made the record during his run of returning rock legends to their essentials, stripping the layers away to find what was underneath.
+With Petty, what was underneath was kindness.

 “You belong somewhere you feel free.”